 We had heard about Snowstorm Juno on the news, but frankly the American media is so sensationalised, we didn’t really pay much attention until we got text alerts from the girls’ school and day care warning that all kids must be collected by 3pm and to prepare for no schools the next day (today).
 Then a rather startling text with a siren ring tone from New York City itself (seriously) saying all vehicles must be off the road by 11pm whilst the snow ploughs get to work.
 Just tried to find that message and it’s gone from my phone.
 Sinister, do they have a list of every New Yorker’s cell phones??
 Continue reading “Snowstorm Juno”

 One week in, and starting to feel at home.
-Have bought a king size bed – living the American dream.
+Have bought a king size bed and been to IKEA – see, we’re already living the American dream.

 Feel should write something really profound and insightful about the move.
 But I don’t feel ready to, it’s all still far too new to say anything beyond the simple fact that I know we’re in for a wonderful few years.
 Feeling v lucky.